As healthy as this breed usually is, Maine Coon cats and asthma are not unheard of.

 If asthma is identified early before it has become more severe, then chances are your cat’s life will not be significantly shortened by asthma.

-However, since asthma can cause rapid breathing and chronic inflammation, it can put added stress on your cat’s body and make them more vulnerable to other conditions.
+However, since asthma can cause rapid breathing and chronic inflammation, it can stress your cat’s body and make them more vulnerable to other conditions.

 The biggest danger of asthma is a lack of oxygen.